-When I finish making each pancake I lay them flat on a cookie sheet, separating each “tier” with aluminum foil to prevent sticking.
-Once all of the pancakes are cooked up.
-I put the pancake-filled cookie sheet into the freezer for about two to three hours.
-Or, until I can lift the aluminum foil from the pancakes without much sticking.
+Lay them flat on a cookie sheet and separate each “tier” with aluminum foil to prevent sticking.
+Once all of the pancakes are cooked up, put the pancake-filled sheet pan into the freezer for two to three hours.
+It is ready when you can lift the aluminum foil from the pancakes without much sticking.

-Freezing them on a tray and separating while freezing allows us to pull them out individually and only heat up the exact amount we need.
+Freezing them on a tray and separating while freezing allows you to pull them out individually and only heat up the exact amount you need.
 Wouldn’t it suck to pull out seven stuck-together-pancakes and only need three?

-Of course, I don’t have a ton of room in my freezer.
-I actually had to transfer my ice maker tray (it takes up HALF of my bottom-shelf freezer space!) to the fridge while the pancakes were freezing.
+I don’t have a ton of room in my freezer and actually had to transfer my ice maker tray (it takes up HALF of my bottom-shelf freezer space!) to the fridge while the pancakes were freezing.

 This made it so much easier to take just one or two out of the bag to reheat for breakfast.
 I didn’t have to worry at all about them sticking.